Skip to main content

 • Explicit Consent: We obtain your explicit consent for such transfers.

-• Compliance: Implement standard contractual clauses and conduct impact assessments to ensure ongoing compliance.
+• Compliance: We implement appropriate contractual safeguards and conduct impact assessments where required.

 We are not liable for any mishandling of your information by overseas recipients.